-Isfield Frost Fair was held at the village hall on Sunday 27th November; local artists, crafts people and suppliers offered wonderful Christmas gifts (knits, ceramics, artworks, prints, jewellery, aromatic soaps and toiletries, candles, plants, bird feeders & nest boxes, hampers, French macarons, Free trade raffia handbags & hats, handcrafted wooden toys, gardening gifts, etc.) and Christmas fare (cards, Christmas wreaths & table centres, Christmas tree ornaments, cheeses, specialist charcuterie, chutneys & jams, mustards, Christmas cakes & puddings, gift packs etc.).
-The fair was a great success again this year thanks to our wonderful stall holders and volunteers donating cakes, and running teas, the raffle and stalls for absent stall holders.
-We will hold this year's Frost Fair on Sunday 26th November 2017.
+Last year's Isfield Frost Fair was spectacular; local artists, crafts people and suppliers ran imaginative and very attractive stalls offering unique, locally produced gifts (knits, ceramics, artworks, prints, jewellery, aromatic soaps and toiletries, candles, plants, bird feeders & nest boxes, hampers, French macarons, Free trade raffia handbags & hats, handcrafted wooden toys, gardening gifts, etc.) and Christmas fare (cards, Christmas wreaths & table centres, Christmas tree ornaments, cheeses, specialist charcuterie, chutneys & jams, mustards, Christmas cakes & puddings, gift packs etc.).
+The fair was a great success thanks to our wonderful stall holders and volunteers donating cakes and raffle prizes, offering teas and cakes, and running the raffle.
+The exhibitors are keen to participate at our next fair, along with some very interesting new stands, and we are holding it on Sunday 26th November 2017.

 The Last Picture Show; Our Salute to Shakespeare's 400th Anniversary

-Filmspot and Isfield Village Hall cannot continue to run film shows at a loss, and low attendance numbers (apart from our wonderful small group of regular supporters who we thank most sincerely for their loyalty) indicate that the village doesn't want this service anyway, in spite of placing film shows at the top of a wish list of events in our 2015 survey.
-So it's 'use it or lose it' time, and it's a pity, as anyone who has attended will attest to the high quality of these shows.
-Clearly Filmspot have been loyal and patient for a long time without seeing numbers increase, and are now withdrawing as there is demand for their services at other venues, so we have to cancel the planned two further shows this year.
-We thank Filmspot for their generous support and the excellent quality of the film shows.
-The Oscar winning film 'Shakespeare in Love' (marking the 400th anniversary of Shakespeare's death) was our final film show on Saturday 28th May.
+Filmspot and Isfield Village Hall could not continue to run film shows at a loss, and low attendance numbers (apart from our wonderful small group of regular supporters who we thank most sincerely for their loyalty) indicated that the village didn't need this service anyway, in spite of placing film shows at the top of a wish list of events in our 2015 survey of the village.
+So it was 'use it or lose it' time, and it was a pity, as anyone who attended would attest to the high quality of these shows.
+Clearly Filmspot had been loyal and patient for a long time without seeing numbers increase, and withdrew as there was high demand for their services at other venues.
+We thanked Filmspot for their generous support and the excellent quality of the film shows.
+The Oscar winning film 'Shakespeare in Love' (marking the 400th anniversary of Shakespeare's death) was our final film show on Saturday 28th May 2016.
 The film's witty script, excellent performances and wonderful costumes and sets were greatly enjoyed by our faithful audience of film goers, and a very warm welcome was extended to everyone with complimentary drinks and nibbles.
 We ran two Shakespearian themed prize competitions; 'Shakespearian actors and the characters they played' was won by Susie with a staggering 18.5 points out of 20, and 'Shakespearian quotes' had Jerry, Jan and Jean as joint winners.

-Isfield Village Hall Submission to Isfield Parish Council for Funds under the Millwood Homes Development Section 106 Agreement
+Isfield Village Hall's Unsuccessful Submission to Isfield Parish Council for Funds under the Millwood Homes Development Section 106 Agreement

 The Millwood Homes 'Lavender Fields' development's Section 106 Agreement contains the following details of contributions to Wealden District Council which total £167,509.52: